unrealnerd/unrealnerd.github.io/_drafts/2020-09-08-chrome-extension.md

 mux.Handle("/query", loggingHandler(mainhandler))
 ```
 You get the gist of it.
-So now create your own handler to handle authentication using jwt token.
+So now create our own handler to handle authentication using jwt token.